gigaherz/GDDL/README.md

     replace_this_with = RootSetName:namedNumber,

-    # The comma in the previous element is optional but allowed.
+    # The comma in the last element is optional but allowed.
-  }
 }
 ```